 The Company's asset-based Credit Agreement (as amended, the "Credit Agreement"), Security Agreement ("Security Agreement") and Export Credit Agreement (as amended, the "Export Credit Agreement") are secured by substantially all the assets of the Company and its U.S. subsidiaries and a pledge of 66.67% of the stock of its first-tier non-U.S. subsidiaries.
-The Credit Agreement (as amended by Fifth Amendment (the "Fifth Amendment") described below), consists of a senior secured revolving credit facility with a maximum borrowing of \$28,000.
-The revolving commitment through the Export Credit Agreement, as amended, which lends amounts to the Company on foreign receivables is \$7,000.
-The Credit Agreement also has an accordion feature, which allows the Company to increase maximum borrowings by up to \$10,000 upon consent of the Lender (as defined below) or upon additional lenders joining the Credit Agreement.
-The Credit Agreement and the Export Agreement were amended on February 19, 2021, when the Company and certain of its subsidiaries (collectively, the "borrowers") entered into the Fifth Amendment to the Credit Agreement and the First Amendment (the "First Amendment") to the Export Credit Agreement, in each case, with JPMorgan Chase Bank, N.A., a national banking association, (the "Lender").
-The combined maximum borrowings remain unchanged at \$35,000; however the maximum borrowing under the Credit Agreement was decreased to \$28,000 (from \$30,000) and the revolving commitment through the Export Agreement was increased to \$28,000.
-The Fifth Amendment, among other things, extended the maturity date from August 6, 2021 to February 19, 2024.

-The Credit Agreement and the Export Credit Agreement were amended on March 23, 2022, when the Company entered into the Sixth Amendment to the Credit Agreement and the Second Amendment to the Export Agreement with its Lender.
-The Sixth Amendment, among other things, (i) revised the fixed coverage ratio to exclude the first \$1,500 of unfunded capital expenditures through April 20, 2023, (ii) increased the letter of credit sub-limit from \$2,000 to \$3,000, (iii) modified the reference rate from the London interbank offered rate ("LIBOR") to SOFR and (iv) revised the property, plant and equipment component of the borrowing base under the Credit Agreement.
-The Second Amendment amends the Export Credit Agreement to replace the reference rate from LIBOR to SOFR.
+The Credit Agreement (as amended by Seventh Amendment (the "Seventh Amendment") described below), consists of a senior secured revolving credit facility with a maximum borrowing of \$23,000.
+The revolving commitment through the Export Credit which lends amounts to the Company on foreign receivables is \$7,000.
+The Credit Agreement and the Export Agreement were amended on August 9, 2023, when the Company and certain of its subsidiaries (collectively, the "borrowers") entered into the Seventh Amendment to the Credit Agreement and the Third Amendment (the "Third Amendment") to the Export Credit Agreement, in each case, with JPMorgan Chase Bank, N.A., a national banking association, (the "Lender").
+The combined maximum borrowings was reduced to \$30,000 (from \$35,000); and the maximum borrowing under the Credit Agreement was decreased to \$23,000 (from \$28,000) and the revolving commitment through the Export Agreement remained unchanged at \$7,000.
+The Seventh Amendment amends the Credit Agreement to, among other things, (i) advanced the loan maturity date to December 31, 2023; (ii) provided a waiver of Existing Defaults and concludes the forbearance period as described under the Forbearance Agreement dated April 28, 2023; (iv) the aggregate outstanding principal balance of the Revolving Exposure under the ABL Credit Agreement and Export Revolving Loan may not at any time exceed the lesser of Revolving Commitment, less the Availability Block, if applicable, the Borrowing Base, and in combination with the Export Revolving Loan under the Export Credit Agreement to \$18,000 through September 30, 2023 and \$19,000 thereafter; (v) the Reserves under the Borrowing Base in the ABL Credit Agreement were reduced to \$1,500 through September 30, 2023 and \$2,000 thereafter.
+The Third Amendment amends the Export Credit Agreement to (i) modified the loan maturity date to December 31, 2023 and (ii) provided waiver of Existing Defaults and concludes the forbearance period as described under the Forbearance Agreement dated April 28, 2023.
+Lender's agreement was subject to satisfaction of certain post closing deliverables, including: (i) one or more proposed term sheets which provide for the refinancing of all of the Obligations, in each case in an amount sufficient to repay the Obligations in full, by no later than September 19, 2023; (ii) a Confidential Information Memorandum ("CIM"), by no later than September 20, 2023; and (iii) a duly executed term sheet providing for the refinancing of all of the Obligations in an amount sufficient to repay the Obligations in full, by no later than October 8, 2023.